peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

         string str);

 Creates an arbitrary-precision decimal number from a text string that represents a number.
 See  `FromString(String, int,
             int, EContext)`  for more information.
+Note that calling the overload that takes an EContext is often much faster than creating the EDecimal then calling  `RoundToPrecision`  on that EDecimal, especially if the context specifies a precision limit and exponent range.

 <b>Parameters:</b>